domRiddle/ASF/Documentation.md

 ---

+## Events

+ASF is heavily based on Steam Network events, which further enhance it with nearly real-time reaction to what is currently happening.
+For example, thanks to those ASF is able to check status of game being idled as soon as there is item notification, or check active trades as soon as there is trade notification.
+Those two are the most obvious ones that you can also notice in your Steam client, but there are many of those that are not visible right away, such as event related to updated list of licenses, which allows ASF to start idling as soon as your account receives any new game, be it through a gift, cd-key or any other meaning.
+Thanks to that, ASF is able to start idling **immediately** after you redeem new cd-key, without a need of restart or a command.

+---

 ## Cards farming

 Cards farming process might look simple, but it's very complex code-wise.
 After logging in, we must check all our badge pages in Steam Community to get list of games that can be idled.
 After that setup, we must exclude known false-positive apps, such as Steam Winter/Summer sale - those are hardcoded into the app, but user can also add them in `Blacklist`.